Welcome to the latest Prism-Clarity round-up of key announcements and developments in UK financial risk and regulation.

-To help readers see the wider picture, or pick up anything I don’t cover in detail, I include in this blog some comprehensive indices of publications and announcements from individual regulators’ websites.
+And to help readers pick up any stories I don’t cover in detail, I also include selected links to publications and announcements from individual regulators’ websites.

 *** Note: The articles in this blog do not constitute advice, but please contact me here for further information, including where to get the best advice. ***